thorpej/nabud/README.md

 and then launch Xcode to perform the "first launch" task that takes care of setting up the command-line tools that nabud uses to build.

+## Extras for your operating system

+nabud comes with some extras that help with integration onto operating systems on which it runs.

+* NetBSD - An _rc.d_ script and an _rc.conf.d_ configuration file are
+  installed into $(prefix)/share.
+Tweak them to your liking and copy them into _/etc/rc.d_ and _/etc/rc.conf.d_.
+* FreeBSD - An _rc.d_ script and an _rc.conf.d_ configuration file are
+  installed into $(prefix)/share.
+Tweak them to your liking and copy them into _/etc/rc.d_ and _/etc/rc.conf.d_.
+* Linux - A systemd service unit is installed into $(prefix)/share.
+Tweak it to your liking and install it into _/lib/systemd/system_.
+Once installed, you will then need to configure systemd to use it; see below.
+* OpenBSD - An _rc.d_ script is installed into $(prefix)/share.
+  Tweak it to your liking and install it into _/etc/rc.d_.
+Make sure to update your "pkg_scripts" variable in _/etc/rc.conf_.
+* macOS - A launchd plist file (_nabud.plist_) is installed into
+  $(prefix)/share.
+Tweak it to your liking and install it into _/Library/LaunchDaemons_.

+If you are interested in providing extras for your favorite operating system, please let me know!

 ## Running nabud

 After building nabud, copy the example _nabud.conf_ to the selected location